 In 2016 Pernilla took her first season as a ski instructor with Snowminds in Sun Peaks, Canada.
 She quickly got addicted and this is the first part of her blog about when one season turns into 4.

-And all of a sudden I was standing in Vancouver airport.
+And all of a sudden I was standing in Vancouver airport, ready to become a ski instructor in Canada.
 Skibag in one hand and boot bag in the other about to S*** my pants with around 30 other young people.
 But even here Snowminds is with you.
 Their team leaders take you by the hand(almost)from you step out of the plane to you get into your very first uniform.

 We arrived safely to Sun Peaks and checked into the coziest hotel.
 This was gonna be our home for the next 4 weeks during our course.
 All of a sudden you find yourself on the other side of the world with thousands of miles and time zones between you and your family and everything all of the sudden seems a bit terrifying.
 Here Snowminds comes in again they make social evening events.
 They organize practical trips to handle things as social and tax cards and all of the boring thing but they also cultural trips to see your first ice hockey match.
 Then the time starts flying.
 You make friends, a lot of friends.
 You drink beer, a lot of beer and you go riding, a lot!!!